ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 	Consider similarly assuming that patients who recieve dara-containing regimens will not receive isa-containing regimens at later lines of treatment.

-The overall proportion of patients who receive isa-containing treatment regimens at each line of treatment and in each scenario is shown in the table below.
+The overall proportion of incident cases that receive isa-containing treatment regimens upon diagnosis of MM or RRMM at each line of treatment and in each scenario is shown in the table below.

 .. list-table:: Isatuximab treatment coverage assumptions
    :header-rows: 1